 - Cognitive Behavioral Therapy (CBT): CBT is thought to be the most effective kind of therapy for OCD, but there are other kinds of therapy as well.
 In CBT, a counselor will help you learn new ways to think and behave, to avoid OCD thoughts and actions.

-- Medication: Medication can also be helpful in treating OCD.
+- Medication: Certain medicines can also be helpful in treating OCD.

 - Combination of Medication and CBT